Subaru Solterra vs Hyundai ELEXIO

 The Verdict

-The Hyundai ELEXIO takes 5 of 8 key spec categories and comes in at a lower price.
+This is genuinely close.
+The Subaru Solterra and Hyundai ELEXIO trade blows across the spec sheet, and neither runs away with an outright win.
+If boot space matters, the Hyundai ELEXIO has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions